Injury Prevention in Construction (IPIC)

 • develop an accessible evidence base of effective Workplace Health and Safety (WHS) training for young workers and supervisors

-• establish best practice virtual reality safety training experiences to reduce risk-taking behaviour, endorsed and supported by the industry.
+• establish best practice virtual reality (VR) safety training experiences to reduce risk-taking behaviour, endorsed and supported by the industry.

 The IPIC journey so far